 To filter by a tag, click a tag icon.
 You can click the icon in the filter bar on the left or below an object in an object browser.

-A metric in Wavefront Data Format includes a source name.
+A metric in Operations for Applications Data Format includes a source name.
 If source names change frequently or if you want to filter sources, a source tag can help.
 Source tags are just strings–in contrast, point tags are key-value pairs.

 You can add source tags from the UI or API, or you can inject source tags and source descriptions directly at the proxy.

 Source tags let you to group sources.
 You can specify a source tag in a query to refer to an entire group of sources in a simple expression.
 For example, if you have two sources,

 app to both sources to specify that both are app servers.
 You can then query

 ts(cpu.load.metric, tag=app) instead of

 Your use case determines how to use source tags:

 - Use a source tag hierarchy, that is, have source tags dot-delimited, for example

 env.cluster.role.role1.
 In that case, your query might include